timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 When I talk to friends, I say peoples that don't know how to write low-level code.
 Using the Casper-fs, you can generate your custom kernel module to protect your secret files.
 The low-level programmer can write new templates for modules etc.

+# Tool Features
+* Tool to interpret YAML file and generate a C language file "Linux kernel module".
+* YAML context is a white screen to create your custom module in kernel land.
+Yes is not hard when you use HiddenWall.
+* The resource to generate the hidden kernel module, yes is invisible not even the root user can see it.
+* The resource to turn the Linux kernel module visible, passing a key to enable the context.
+* The resource to turn any file into a file system invisible(not even root can see it).
+* The resource to turn to visible any invisible file.
+* The resource to protect any file in the file system to prevent writing and removal.
+* The resource to unprotect any file writing and remove proper permission.
+* Persistence recipes with scripts, to always up Casper-fs when you boot the system.

 ## Video demo:
 https://www.youtube.com/watch?v=qxLEkYFicTg